RyanMcG/Bits-Books/README.md

 ### Database Setup

-Setting up the database is a 4 step process.
+Setting up the database is a multi step process.
 To start off you need to have the necessary permissions to create a database.
 Any value enclosed by angle brackets (e.g. <variable>) is a variable and should be replaced by the appropriate value.